-4. The clear policy of the European Commission, which bars the release of internal file materials for use in other proceedings, is an expression of sovereign interest that should be afforded due respect by this Court based on considerations of international comity.
+clear policy of the European Commission, which bars the release of internal file materials for use in other proceedings, is an expression of sovereign interest that should be afforded due respect by this Court based on considerations of international comity.
 These comity concerns should be weighted heavily here, given that Intel's production of the SO to AMD was inadvertent.
 It makes little sense for Intel's inadvertent production of the document to be a determinative factor in whether it may properly be used in this litigation, without due regard for the European Commission's policy interests in restricting access to and use of investigatory file documents.

+Under these

-Under these circumstances, the Court may also wish to invite the Commission to express its views on the appropriateness of permitting use of the SO in these proceedings.
+circumstances, the Court may also wish to invite the Commission to express its views on the appropriateness of permitting use of the SO in these proceedings.

-5. Conclusion.
-The regulations of the European Com is in that Intel does of possess the right or authority either to produce the SO in this proceeding or to waive the usage and confidentiality restrictions placed on the document by the Commission.
+establish that Intel does not possess the right or authority either to produce the SO in this proceeding or to waive the usage and confidentiality restrictions placed on the document by the Commission.
 Since AMD has failed either to return the SO to Intel or to seek permission from the Commission for its use in this proceeding, Intel has been left with no other option than to seek a protective order from this Court mandating return of the SO and an order barring its continued use in this proceeding.
 For the reasons stated above, Intel respectfully requests the entry of such a protective order.